intelligent-li/flask-quickstart/README.md

      $ sudo gem install rhc
      $ gem update roc

-and then setup your environment by running the following command and following the prompts
+and then setup your environment by running the following command and following the prompts:

      $ rhc setup

 When asked for a domain, choose one that is appropriate for your application, I used `Intelligentli`.
 We now create our application, I'm using the creative name of `flaskexample` but you can use whatever suits you.
-We'll be using a DIY Openshift cartridge with the code from the Intelligent.li github flask-quickstart.
+We'll be using a DIY Openshift cartridge with the code from the Intelligent.li github flask-quickstart repository.

     $ rhc create-app flaskexample python-2.7 --from-code https://github.com/intelligent-li/flask-quickstart.git